 ALERTs Study: Education in Covid-19

 The Problem: Ever since the Government of Uganda closed schools as a measure to contain the spread of COVID-19, anecdotal evidence suggests that measures to ensure the continuity of learning as prescribed in the EPRP have not particularly benefited learners in vulnerable communities like those living in slums and refugee settings.
-Clearly documented challenged and gaps in the equitable distribution of printed learning materials, the lack of access to radio and television lesson broadcasts and the limited sensitisation of these communities about the roll out of this policy intervention seem to have limited its intended aim in meeting the needs of the learners.
-However, no there is a paucity of solid, sufficient and scientific data to determine the effect – and little is known about the experiences of people in slums and refugee settlements whose vulnerability is already heightened.
+Clearly documented challenges and gaps in the equitable distribution of printed learning materials, the lack of access to radio and television lesson broadcasts and the limited sensitisation of these communities about the rollout of this policy intervention seemed to have limited its intended aim in meeting the needs of the learners.
+However, there was a paucity of solid, sufficient and scientific data to determine the effect – and little was known about the experiences of people in slums and refugee settlements whose vulnerability is already heightened.

 Objectives:

-Broadly this study has 3 objectives: a community-facing objective, a policy analysis objective and a quantitative objective.
+Broadly this study had 3 objectives: a community-facing objective, a policy analysis objective and a quantitative objective.

 - To explore knowledge, perceptions and experiences of communities in slums populations in regards to the EPRP rollout